Blunk-electronic/ET/doc/board.rst

 an index to identify them.
 Placeholders can be part of the silkscreen or the assembly documentation.

-By default placeholders are tied to the package and thus have a position relative to the reference point of the parent package.
+By default, placeholders are tied to the package and thus have a position relative to the reference point of the parent package.
 This implies:
-- If the package moves then the placeholder moves along.
+- If the package moves, then the placeholder moves along.
-- If the package rotates then the placeholder rotates about the reference point of the package.
+- If the package rotates, then the placeholder rotates about the reference point of the package.
 The new rotation of the actual placeholder content about its own origin is the sum of the new rotation of the package and the rotation of the placeholder.
-- If a console command is applied that performs a relative movement then the placeholder is anchored relatively to the package.
+- If a console command is applied that performs a relative movement, then the placeholder is anchored relatively to the package.

-Alternatively the connection between placeholder and package can be breached so that the placeholder gets an absolute position.
+Alternatively, the binding between placeholder and package can be lifted so that the placeholder gets an absolute position.
+This can be required when the placeholder must remain on the same spot, regardless of the movement of the package.
 This implies:
-- If the package moves or rotates then the placeholder stays where it is.
+- If the package moves or rotates, then the placeholder stays where it is.
 - The placeholder can be moved independently of the package.
-- If a console command is applied that performs an absolute positioning then the connection with the package is severed.
+- If a console command is applied that performs an absolute positioning, then the connection with the package is severed.
 - If the operator moves a placeholder via the GUI then the connection with the package is severed automatically.
 The connection can be